Shubham3111999/buyBusy-contextAPI-Firebase/README.md

-# BuyBusy - Redux
+# BuyBusy - Context API
-  This is a Coding Ninjas project of BuyBusy e-com website, made using Reactjs, Redux toolkit, react-router-dom.
+  This is a Coding Ninjas project of BuyBusy e-com website, made using Reactjs, context api, react-router-dom.
 User can create their accout and add/remove products in their cart and also place order.
 This project saves data inside Firebase Database.

 Go Live to [BuyBusy-Redux](https://buybusy-redux-rajxode.netlify.app/)